-While at home or in outpatient care, a person dealing with an eating disorder may feel like no one around them understands their struggles.
+While at home or in outpatient care, a person dealing with anorexia may feel like no one around them understands their struggles.
 In treatment, being among other people who can relate could help them cope with the changes in their lives.

 An important goal of inpatient care is to alleviate serious medical symptoms or illnesses by initiating a plan to normalize eating and weight.
-Hospitalization for anorexia or binge eating disorder treatment may be essential if the patient is unable to eat or gain weight.
+Hospitalization for anorexia may be essential if the patient is unable to eat or gain weight.